 Deep fried baked goods from Parker's Maple Barn restaurant.

 For those interested in a hearty breakfast, the Parker's Special is the acknowledged standard with two eggs, two pancakes (or one french toast), two bacon strip, two sausages and ham or ham hash in place of all meats, home fries and toast.
 Particularly delicious are the pumpkin pancakes, as far away from artifically flavored as could be.

 Another outstanding breakfast choice: a thick, oversized waffle with vanilla ice cream and real maple syrup...

 Without a doubt, the best lunch item (it's actually a dinner portion) is the sumptuous maple ribs.
 Why haven't other restaurants thought of this concoction?
 A half-rack of these gems goes in a hurry as its succulent quality demands for rapid eating.

-lunch choices include maple baked beans with ham and brown bread, and a fresh
+Other outstanding lunch choices include maple baked beans with ham and brown bread, and a fresh roast turkey dinner.

 Recommended drinks to go along with the ample portions of food are the delicious maples frappe or hot spiced apple cider (be prepared to go for a second cup of this addictively spiced beverage).
 The seasonal blueberry pie with wild Maine blueberries is a top choice for dessert.